-Noncurrent liabilities include estimated amounts for accrued compensated absences, lease liability, and other liabilities that will not be paid within the next fiscal year.
+Noncurrent liabilities include estimated amounts for accrued compensated absences, lease liability, net pension liability and total other postemployment benefits (OPEB) liability, and other liabilities that will not be paid within the next fiscal year.

 Unearned Revenue

 When the Authority receives funds from third parties before they have provided goods or services to the third party, the Authority records those funds as unearned revenue.
 Upon providing goods or services to the third party, the Authority recognizes these funds into income.